 - The student may be ineligible for future participation in some or all financial aid programs for a minimum of one year or longer.
 In some cases, the student will not be eligible to receive funds from that program in any future terms of enrollment at the university.

-- The student will not be awarded funds to replace those lost funds for which a student is determined ineligible due to dishonesty.
+- The student will not be awarded funds to replace those lost because a student is considered ineligible due to dishonesty.